Icahn School of Medicine at Mount Sinai1 Gustave Levy Place Box 1189New York, NY 10029

 Overview:

-The Head and Neck Oncology-Microvascular Reconstructive Surgery Fellowship Program at The Mount Sinai Health System offers a 12-month comprehensive experience in the management and reconstruction of patients with malignant and advanced benign disease.
-This concentrated experience covers all aspects of surgical care including diagnosis, treatment planning, ablative and reconstructive surgery and post-operative surveillance.
-In addition, the faculty offer fellows exposure to active programs in tracheal and parathyroid transplantation, as well as transoral robotic microvascular free flap reconstruction.
-The surgical faculty provide a wide range of experience in ablative and reconstructive surgery.
-In addition, the program offers active programs in tracheal and parathyroid transplantation as well as trans- oral robotic microvascular free flap reconstruction.
+The Head and Neck Oncology-Microvascular Reconstructive Surgery Fellowship Program at The Mount Sinai Health System provides a comprehensive 12-month experience in management and reconstruction patients with malignant and advanced benign diseases.
+This intensive program encompasses all facets of surgical care, including diagnosis, treatment planning, ablative and reconstructive surgery, and post- operative surveillance.
+The surgical faculty offers diverse expertise in ablative and reconstructive surgery, with unique opportunities for involvement in active trials on tracheal and parathyroid transplantation, as well as trans-oral robotic microvascular free flap reconstruction.

 Strengths:

-Full scope ablative head and neck oncologic surgery including mucosal disease, paranasal-skull base surgery, salivary tumors, sialendoscopy, and cutaneous malignancies
+Fellows are trained in ablative head and neck oncologic surgery, encompassing mucosal disease, paranasal-skull base surgery, salivary tumors, sialendoscopy, and cutaneous malignancies.

 Eligibility: